 We accept that it is my responsibility to help other travelers when called upon.
 This is an obligation We accept, knowing that we can depend on other travelers to help me in our time of need.

-Added July 26, 2018 - Repeating content, two problems, some people will copy, and paste private messages, or repeat advertisements on the Hobo Talk wall.
+Added July 26, 2018 -COPY AND PASTE ADVERTISING.
+Repeating content, two problems, some people will copy, and paste private messages, or repeat advertisements on the Hobo Talk wall.
 Members will be banned as we see fit, we want people to talk about their work, we don't want them to advertise their work.

-Added August 3, 2018 Gaming of website, to play game with the truth, for example, put up a profile photo with a hat, and glasses.
+Added August 3, 2018 GAMING OF HOBO WEBSITE to play game with the truth, for example, put up a profile photo with a hat, and glasses.

 We believe these guidelines to be self-evident of members of respect, and honor, and that members in good standing will treat others with respect regardless of their differences.